Big leaved tropical plants

 Persian shield - Strobilanthes dyerianus

-Persian shield - Strobilanthes dyerianus A shade loving plant for pots or in the border.
+Persian shield - Strobilanthes dyerianus A shade loving, colourful foliage plant for pots or in the border.
 Tender, but is easy to overwinter as cuttings.